[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 - Level 21 soulrend for slightly higher clear speed

 Keep Barrage level 1 to reduce the mana cost.
-We don't lose any damage from this as our damage comes from Soulrend.
+We don't lose any damage from doing this as our damage comes from Soulrend.

 Make sure to turn on "Always attack without moving" for Barrage (click the skill on your bar, click on the toggle at the top).